xXxbrunexXx/Generating-Feedback/README.md

 # Generating-Feedback
 In this repository, you will find databases used in work titled "Harnessing Graph Neural Networks to Craft Fragrances Based on Consumer Feedback".
-The first databases included are the following:
+Below you will find a description of the included files:

 **Train GGNN**:
 This folder contains three files.
 To train the GGNN a large database containing several fragrant molecules was split into three sets: one for training, one for testing, and one for validation.
 The files include the SMILES representation of the molecules used.